Hannah's web log

 A graph demonstrating that in 2023, on average, men aged 15-24 had higher belief in traditional gender norms than men aged 25-34 and 35-44.
 Women's belief has been largely declining across time.

 This statistical revelation confirms what many of us have sensed anecdotally for years yet still manages to be disheartening.
-The youngest adult men, those raised amid unprecedented conversations about toxic masculinity, consent, and gender equality, are reverting to views their grandfathers might have held.
-As I digest these findings, I'm left with a profound question: Have we truly made progress in the realm of gender relations, or are we witnessing yet another swing of a perpetual pendulum?
+I'm left with a profound question: Have we truly made progress in the realm of gender relations, or are we witnessing yet another swing of a perpetual pendulum?

 Generation Z: A Surprising Regression?